 The Neverending Story (1984)

 The epic fantasy journey – told by a young boy who is reading the Neverending story in a book (after being warned not to read it) – is packed with villains, plagues, empresses and fantasy lands.
 Nightmares and dreams guaranteed for years.
-Plus THE song will stay with you for life.
+Plus the theme tune will stay with you for life.

 The Iron Giant (1999)